AY2526S1-CS2113-T11-3/tp/docs/UserGuide.md

 ### 8. Logging Body Measurements — `measure`

-Records body measurements such as waist, hips, or chest.
+Records body measurements such as waist, hips, chest, thigh and arm.
 You can include any combination of available fields.

 **Format**